scacela/oci-lakehouse-pipeline/README.md

 	2. Click the Hamburger icon at the top-left of the OCI UI.
 	3. Type `federation`, and click `Federation` on the right-hand side of the page once it auto-populates.
 	4. Click the hyperlinked name of your identity provider of type IDCS (Oracle Identity Cloud Service).
-	5. Click the link next to `Oracle Identity Cloud Service Console:`
+	5. Click the hyperlinked text next to `Oracle Identity Cloud Service Console`.
+This link will open the IDCS UI.
 	6. To create an IDCS Application that can be used to generate access tokens, please follow this sub-steps series:
 \
 \